Axel-ex/Cub3D/README.md

 ./Cub3D <map.cub>
 ```

 you will find maps and textures in the assets directory. feel free to customize maps or add you own textures.
-The program will open a window and display the controls on your terminal. the player is moved with the W,A,S,D key and point the camera is rotated with the left and right arrows.
+The program will open a window and display the controls on your terminal. the player is moved with the W,A,S,D key and point the camera is rotated with the left and right arrows as well as with mousse movements.

 <img src="demo.gif" width="100%"/>